 As with any parable, so with the the Parable of the Workers in the Vineyard, the context is crucial for understanding the things Jesus is trying to teach.
 And understanding the context will require us to go back at least as far as 19:16 in order to get the proper background.

-Read 19:16-22 – The rich young man refused to give up his wealth to follow Jesus, which means that he was not keeping all the commandments as he had said he had been.
+Read 19:16-22 – The rich young man refused to give up his wealth to follow Jesus, which means that he was not keeping all the commandments as he had claimed.
 In particular, he was not keeping God's command that “you shall have no other gods before Me” (Exod.
 20:3).
 His wealth was an idol that kept him from following the One he had just recognized as “good,” and thus worthy of following.

 Read 19:23-26 – Jesus warns them of the difficulty of a rich man entering the kingdom of God.
 It is, in fact, impossible for the man who trusts in himself and his own ability to keep the law, which was the problem the rich young man had.
 However, Jesus assures them that God is able to do what is impossible for a man.
 But this means the man has to trust God rather than himself or his own wealth and power.
 This the rich young man refused to do, which was evident in his refusal to give up his wealth.

-Read 19:27-30 – The question asked by Peter leads to an answer from Jesus that extends all the way through 20:16, which includes the Parable of the Workers in the Vineyard.
-But before getting to the parable itself, it is good to pause and get a grip on what is going on in this exchange between Peter and our Lord.
+Read 19:27-30 – The question asked by Peter leads to an answer from Jesus that extends all the way through 20:16, an answer which includes the Parable of the Workers in the Vineyard.
+But before getting to the parable itself, it is good to pause and get a grip on what is going on in this exchange between Peter and our Lord Jesus.

 First, Peter's question (vs. 27) is not about salvation.
 It is about the rewards to be expected by those who have – unlike the rich young man – given up all to follow Jesus.